Anisotropy effects on heavy quark dynamics in Gribov modified gluon plasma: RESULTS AND DISCUSSION

-We have calculated $\mathrm{R_{AA}}$ to assess the effects of the Gribov gluon plasma in the presence of an anisotropic medium.
-The results are shown in Fig.~\ref{RAA} for two temperature values: 360 MeV (\textit{Upper panel}), corresponding to RHIC energies, and 480 MeV, corresponding to LHC energies (\textit{Lower panel}).
+In the limit $\mathcal{B}_0=\mathcal{B}_1=\mathcal{B}$, we have $C_{ij}=\sqrt{2\mathcal{B}}\delta_{ij}$.
+While this isotropic approximation is rigorously valid only in the static limit ($p\rightarrow 0$), it remains widely utilized for modeling $\mathrm{HQ}$ motion at finite momentum in the QGP medium~\cite{Rapp:2018qla, Moore:2004tg,vanHees:2005wb}.\\ We have calculated $\mathrm{R_{AA}}$ to assess the effects of the Gribov gluon plasma in the presence of an anisotropic medium.
+The results are shown in Fig.~\ref{RAA} for two temperature values: $360$ MeV (\textit{Left panel}), corresponding to RHIC energies, and $480$ MeV, corresponding to LHC energies (\textit{Right panel}) for both charm and bottom quarks.
 A static medium is assumed with a lifetime of $\tau_f$=5 fm/c as the characteristic lifetime of the QGP typically expected in high-energy nuclear collisions at RHIC and LHC energies.
 The impact of momentum anisotropy is evaluated for an anisotropy angle $\Theta_{n} = \pi/2$ and an anisotropy strength $\xi = 0.4$.
 The effects of collisional and radiative energy loss mechanisms are incorporated for both isotropic and anisotropic media.
-The results indicate that the suppression of $\mathrm{R_{AA}}$ is more pronounced in the isotropic medium than in the anisotropic medium at higher $\mathrm{p_T}$.